TamuraKafka/KAPS/README.md

 -----
 # Experimental Code Introduction
-All experiments that need to use the KARS algorithm need to use the experimental data set, calculate the results through the KARS algorithm, and then put the calculation results into the corresponding experimental code to draw the experimental result graph.
+All experiments that need to use the KAPS algorithm need to use the experimental data set, calculate the results through the KAPS algorithm, and then put the calculation results into the corresponding experimental code to draw the experimental result graph.
 The dataset required for each experiment and the plotting code for that experiment are as follows:

 ## The process of obtaining experimental results：
 1. First we need to obtain the corresponding data set of the experiment.
 The data set of each experiment may be different.
-2. Second, we need to put the experimental data set into the KARS algorithm and other baseline algorithms to calculate the results.
+2. Second, we need to put the experimental data set into the KAPS algorithm and other baseline algorithms to calculate the results.
-3. Third, we organized the results of the KARS algorithm and the result data of other baseline algorithms, and obtained the experimental result diagram through the drawing code, which is the diagram shown in the paper.
+3. Third, we organized the results of the KAPS algorithm and the result data of other baseline algorithms, and obtained the experimental result diagram through the drawing code, which is the diagram shown in the paper.

 ## Algorithm code location and usage
-The KARS algorithm code is located in the folder "KARS/Mine/".
+The KAPS algorithm code is located in the folder "KAPS/Mine/".
 If the data set is the Douban data set or the GoodReads data set, the "EM2.py" code is used for calculation.
 If you are using the Twitter data set, use the "EM_Twitter.py" code to calculate.

 Then select the corresponding data set according to the specific experiment, and put the result data into the drawing code to get the experimental result graph.